Bard IVC Filter Lawsuits

 - Death

 Complaints about the Bard IVC filters began to surface as early as 2004, but the company continued to sell the devices and did not notify the U.S. Food and Drug Administration (FDA) of device failures.
 Bard has been cited for eight violations of federal law over their IVC filters and failure to take appropriate actions.
-This may have caused thousands of serious injury event and has resulted in thousands of lawsuits filed against the manufacturer.
+This may have caused thousands of serious injury events and has resulted in thousands of lawsuits filed against the manufacturer.

-Bard IVC Filter Concerns
+IVC Filter Concerns

 IVC stands for “Inferior Vena Cava” which is the largest vein in the body.
 It is used for transporting blood from the body back to the heart so that it can be pumped to the lungs for reoxygenation.
 IVC filters were intended to be used in have an increased risk of blood clots and are unable to take anticoagulant medication.

-The IVC filters are “basket” type devices which are placed inside the IVC vein to “catch” any blood clots in the bloodstream so they cannot pass to the lungs and cause a pulmonary embolism which is often fatal.IVC filters were first approved by the FDA as “permanent” devices and intended to be left in place.
+The IVC filters are “basket” type devices which are placed inside the IVC vein to “catch” any blood clots in the bloodstream so they cannot pass to the lungs and cause a pulmonary embolism which is often fatal.
+IVC filters were first approved by the FDA as “permanent” devices and intended to be left in place.
 Approval was later expanded to be listed as “retrievable” devices, however in 2014, the FDA stated that IVC filters should be removed within 29 to 54 days.

 The longer a device remains in place, the more difficult it becomes to remove.
-Attempted retrieval has often caused harm and removal of many devices has never been attempted, leaving the devices in place and often resulting in device fracture or migration.
+Attempted retrieval has often caused harm and removal of many devices has never been attempted, leaving the devices in place, and often resulting in device fracture or migration.

 IVC filters were intended to protect patients’ health but several of these devices, including the Bard Recovery and G2 IVC filters have resulted in serious failure and caused serious harm.
 Hundreds of patients have filed lawsuits against Bard regarding injury caused by the devices.
 Bard has also faced thousands of lawsuits for other devices which resulted in serious injury including transvaginal mesh.